AlexandroTellez/AlexandroTellez/README.md

 It is ideal for freelancers, teams, and students looking to organize work efficiently.
 Hosted on Vercel (frontend) and Render (backend).

+---
 ## 🎯 Goals

-My **goal** is to continue learning and growing as a backend developer.
-I am committed to building efficient, scalable, and high-quality software solutions.
-I am looking for opportunities in innovative tech companies where I can contribute my skills and learn from experienced professionals.
+My **goal** is to keep advancing as a Full Stack Developer by deepening my expertise in modern web technologies and industry best practices.
+I strive to create impactful, maintainable, and user-centered applications.
+I am eager to join a forward-thinking tech team where I can contribute meaningfully, continue learning from real-world challenges, and grow alongside experienced professionals.

 ## 📫 Contact

 - 📧 **Email:** [alextellezyanes@gmail.com](mailto:alextellezyanes@gmail.com)
 - 🔗 **LinkedIn:** [Alexandro Tellez](https://www.linkedin.com/in/alex-tellez-y/)
 - 🔗 **Portfolio:** [alextellezy.com](https://www.alextellezy.com/)

----

 > "Software development is not just a job; it’s a passion that drives innovation." - Alexandro Tellez